mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.generator.output.reactive
 ```

 Similar to buses and branches, the input units for generators can be set to values other than per-unit using appropriate macros.
-The unit system in use for generator-related data can be checked by passing `Generator` to the `unit` function.
+The unit system in use for generator-related data can be checked by using `printGeneratorUnit` function.

 Users can also display information for a specific generator with: